 The history of development and implementation of brachytherapy for prostate carcinoma is pretty interesting.
 In 1970-s, only a few centers used brachytherapy to treat this disease.
 Implants were injected into the prostate gland under oncologic surgeon’s supervision during an open cavity operation.
 This type of treatment caused serious complications and wasn’t efficient, which was conditioned by the technical imperfection of equipment used in those times.
 That led to imprecise and inefficient implantation of radiation sources.
 Besides, at those times, there were no objective criteria concerning the dose of radiation applied to the prostate gland.
 A new wave of interest was in 1980’s when brachytherapy started being used as an addition to exterior beam therapy, and the technique of radical prostatectomy was being developed and improved.
 At the edge of 1980-1990’s, with the help of transrectal ultrasound (more advanced method of prostate gland visualization) and a plotter that directs implantation needles, the method of percutaneous transperineal brachytherapy was introduced to treat localized forms of prostate cancer when there are no metastases, and the tumor hasn’t spread outside the organ yet.
 Besides, doctors managed to reach higher radiation dosage for the prostate cancer than during exterior radiation therapy and avoid damage of adjacent organs and structures.

-According to the recommendations of The American society of brachytherapists, radiation-monitoring planning should be performed before or during implantation, and the check date is 4-6 weeks after the procedure.
+According to the recommendations of the German society of brachytherapists, radiation-monitoring planning should be performed before or during implantation, and the check date is 4-6 weeks after the procedure.
 Today, computer tomography is used as the main visualization method, because it’s more widespread, available and efficient way of getting images of prostate and implanted sources.

 Other methods of visualization are also applied: ultrasound, MRI, and X-ray inspection are used to define the form, sizes, and location of the prostate gland to control the location of implants inside.
 The following stages are widely used: